emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### movie-web Extension

-Keep in mind the site still works fine without the extension, and it requires excessive permissions, so if you are gonna use it, make sure its on a different browser, or new browser profile.
+You can [enable an extension](https://pstream.org/onboarding/extension) / [2](https://github.com/sussy-code/browser-ext/releases/) that will add more sources, but the site works fine without it, and it requires excessive permissions, so if you are gonna use it, make sure its on a different browser, or new browser profile.

 ***